Get to know our collections team and find out about some of their favourite objects from our collections.

-Exhibitions Iain has curated include: The BBC Collection (2012) concerning our acquisition of the BBC Collection; Another Dimension (2010) concerning 3-D television; Mirrors in the Sky (2009) concerning the arrival of direct-to-home satellite TV; and Digital Switchover (2007) all about analogue shut down.
+Exhibitions Iain has curated include: The BBC Collection (2012); Another Dimension (2010) concerning 3-D television; Mirrors in the Sky (2009) concerning the arrival of direct-to-home satellite TV; and Digital Switchover (2007) all about the analogue shut down.

-Iain began his museum career in 1994 as a researcher at Canada's MZTV Museum, working his way up to becoming their collection curator.
-In this capacity he contributed to Watching TV: Historic Televisions and Memorabilia from the MZTV Museum (1995 - 1998) a popular touring exhibition which appeared at major museums across the country.
-He was introduced to radio history by radio societies, and then formally as a curator at Canada's CBC Broadcast Museum, moving to Britain in 2007 to work as curator of television at the National Media Museum, and currently works as an associate curator working with all of our collections.
+Iain began his museum career in 1994 as a researcher at Canada's MZTV Museum as collection curator.
+In this capacity he contributed to Watching TV: Historic Televisions and Memorabilia from the MZTV Museum, a popular touring exhibition which appeared at five major museums across the country.
+He was introduced to radio history by radio societies, and then formally as a curator at Canada's Canadian Broadcasting Corporation (CBC) Museum.
+He moved to Britain in 2007 to work as curator of television at the National Media Museum, and currently works as an associate curator working with all of our collections.

 Read Iain's posts on our blog

 Toni works across all our collections, but has a particular focus on interpreting, documenting and refining the National Cinematography Collection.